 - How much commission do you charge on equity CFDs?

-- What is overnight funding and what does it apply to?
+- What is overnight financing and what does it apply to?

-- What time is overnight funding fee applied?
+- What time is the overnight financing fee applied?

-- What is the overnight funding fee on CFDs?
+- What is the overnight financing fee on CFDs?

 - Special borrowing costs

 - Corporate actions on dividends